sunyu0410/Learning-R/README.md

 # Learning-R
-This repository contains materials for a tutorials in R.
+This repository contains materials for R.

 Course outline: